Decades of struggle set the stage for Peru’s Indigenous Peoples to attain legal title to their lands and forests

 2011

-Peru passes the Law of Prior Consultation of Indigenous or Original Peoples, requiring Indigenous Peoples to be consulted before legislation or other actions are taken that could affect their rights.
+Peru passes the Law of Prior Consultation of Indigenous or Original Peoples, requiring these to be consulted before legislation or other actions are taken that could affect their rights.

 2013